autometrics-dev/autometrics-rs/examples/opentelemetry-push-custom/README.md

-# Autometrics + OTLP push controller
+# Autometrics + OTLP push controller (custom)

-This example demonstrates how you can push autometrics via OTLP HTTP protocol to the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) or another OTel-compatible solution.
-It uses the Autometrics provided wrapper to achieve this.
+This example demonstrates how you can push autometrics via OTLP gRPC protocol to the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) or another OTel-compatible solution without using the Autometrics provided interface.

 ## Running the example

 ### Start a basic OTEL-Collector

-You can use the [`otel-collector-config.yml`](./otel-collector-config.yml) file to start an otel-collector container that listens on 0.0.0.0:4317 for incoming otlp-gRPC traffic as well as on 0.0.0.0:4318 for incoming otlp-http traffic, and exports the metrics it receives to stdout.
+You can use the [`otel-collector-config.yml`](./otel-collector-config.yml) file to start an otel-collector container that listens on 0.0.0.0:4317 for incoming otlp-gRPC traffic, and exports the metrics it receives to stdout.

 Run the following command in a second terminal to start a container in interactive mode: